tihomirahristozova/model/index.md

 * The database-oriented base [**Table Model**](tables/).

-This table model includes the full documentation of the tables in the database.
+The Table model includes the full documentation of the tables in the database.
 It is accessible through the [Table API](https://docs.erp.net/dev/topics/table-api/index.html).